 Exploring the microbiome's impact on immunotherapy efficacy

 In our previous blog post (check it out here), we explored how the microbiota can have a profound impact on our body’s systemic immune response.
-Did you know the diversity and identity of your gut microbiome can affect responsiveness to (immune)therapy?
+Did you know that the diversity and identity of your gut microbiome can affect responsiveness to immunotherapy?

 Well, currently the field of the microbiome at the intersection of immunotherapy is a very active field of research and some microbiome-targeted therapeutic strategies have been successfully implemented.
-For example, fecal microbiota transplantation from response donors has shown beneficial effects on intratumoral immune activity.
+For example, fecal microbiota transplantation from response donors has shown beneficial changes in immune cell infiltrates and gene expression profiles in both the tumor microenvironment and the gut lamina propria.

-The microbes matter, but their metabolites they produce also have significant impacts on immune therapy responses.
-For instance, short-chain fatty acids (SCFAs) have been shown to have beneficial effects on tumor cells, with higher concentrations associated with longer-term responses and longer progression-free survival.
-Also other metabolites can affect immunotherapy responses both either shaping a tumor-suppressing microenvironment, such as bile acids, inosine, kynurenine or a tumor-supressing microenvironment such as polyamides, lipotheichoic acid and ketone.
+The microbes matter, as well as their metabolites that have significant impacts on immunotherapy responses.
+For instance, short-chain fatty acids (SCFAs) have been shown to have suppressive effects on tumor cells, with higher SCFA concentrations associated with longer-term therapy responses and longer progression-free survival.
+Also other metabolites can affect immunotherapy responses either shaping a tumor-suppressing microenvironment, such as secondary bile acids, inosine, kynurenine, butyric acid or a tumor-promoting microenvironment such as polyamides, lipotheichoic acid and ketone

-Ongoing studies are using microbiomics and metagenomics sequencing, along with metabolomics techniques, to evaluate the potential of the microbiome as a biomarker of patients' responsiveness to immunotherapy.
+Ongoing studies are using metagenomics sequencing techniques, along with metabolomics techniques, to evaluate the potential of the microbiome as a biomarker of patients' responsiveness to immunotherapy.
 The gut microbiome and metabolome are becoming increasingly critical research targets in the context of cancer immunotherapy.
 Exciting times lie ahead!

 How can intestinal microbiota and its metabolites influence immunotherapy?

-If you are with me, you agree that understanding how particular gut bacteria can affect the immune system is crucial.
-The microbes can trigger the outcome of immune therapy, specifically immune checkpoint inhibitors.
-They do that by affecting the immune system in two ways: antigen-dependent and antigen-specific.
+So, I think we agree that understanding how particular gut bacteria can affect the immune system is crucial.
+The microbes can determine the outcome of immune therapy, specifically immune checkpoint inhibitors.
+They do that by affecting the immune system in two ways: antigen-independent and antigen-specific.

 For the first mechanism, certain bacteria can indeed influence the differentiation of CD4 T-cells into subsets of different immune cells impacting the final immune response.
 But these bacteria can also send signals and activate innate immunity via dendritic cells or macrophages providing an extra level of immune support.
-There is this probiotic, Lactobacillus rhamnosus, that was shown to promote innate immune responses in combination with anti-PD1 antibody by activating dendritic cells.
-This highlights the potential for probiotics to support our immune system in various ways.
+There is this probiotic, Lactobacillus rhamnosus, that was shown to promote innate immune responses in combination with anti-PD1 antibody therapy by activating dendritic cells.
+This highlights the potential for microbiome-based therapeutics such as probiotics (“live”. bacteria), prebiotics (source of food for your gut healthy bacteria), but also fecal microbiota transplantation and neutraceuticals to support our immune system in various ways.

-Second, you have certain bacterial species that can trigger cross-reactive anti-tumor responses.
-They “mimic” the tumor antigens (antigen mimicry) that are targeted by T-cells and thus can amplify T-cells enhancing the immune response to cancer cells.
+Second, in the antigen-specific mechanism, you have certain bacterial species that can trigger cross-reactive anti-tumor responses.
+By expressing certain antigens, they “mimic” the tumor neoantigens (antigen mimicry) that are targeted by T-cells and thus can stimulate T-cell amplification enhancing the immune response to cancer cells.
 Which is exactly what we want!
 Cool, no?
 This is relevant in immunotherapy, where targeting neo-antigens that arise from mutations in tumor cells is critical for the success of treatment.
-The amplification of T-cells can now also happen because of the presence of these bacterial species: they have similar epitopes to those of the tumor antigens creating a cross-reactive anti-tumor response.
-This microbe-cancer cross-reactivity seems to be very relevant for identifying therapeutic strategies and improving patient outcomes.
+By the presence of these microbial antigens, a cross-reactive anti-tumor response is triggered.
+This microbial antigen-cancer cross-reactivity is very relevant for identifying therapeutic strategies and improving patient outcomes.

 Role of the intestinal microbiome and microbial-derived metabolites